benjaminion/upgrading-ethereum-book/src/book.md

     balances: List[Gwei, VALIDATOR_REGISTRY_LIMIT]
 ```

 The registry of [`Validator`](/part3/containers/dependencies#validator)s and their balances.
 The `balances` list is separated out as it changes much more frequently than the `validators` list.
-Roughly speaking, balances of active validators are updated every epoch, while the `validators` list has only minor updates per epoch.
+Roughly speaking, balances of active validators are updated at least once per epoch, while the `validators` list has only minor updates per epoch.
 When combined with [SSZ tree hashing](/part2/building_blocks/merkleization), this results in a big saving in the amount of data to be rehashed on registry updates.
 See also validator inactivity scores under [Inactivity](#inactivity) which we treat similarly.

 ```code
     # Randomness